PayU/requestxn/README.md

 Wraps both request-promise-native with a retry handler, in order to provide an easy way to do requests with retries and returning a promise.

 ## API
-request-repeat should support all [request-promise-native](https://github.com/request/request-promise-native) functionality, so you can pass all options as you would pass them to the original package
+requestxn should support all [request-promise-native](https://github.com/request/request-promise-native) functionality, so you can pass all options as you would pass them to the original package

 In addition to the original package options, the following extra options are accepted
 #### max